Room 1805

 Paulie yelped, like a wounded kitten, and collapsed to the ground.

-Sal turned toward the commotion.
 Paulie tried to get up.
 There was another crash, like splintering plastic, and Paulie stopped moving.

-Before Sal could refocus on his prey, Joe lunged at Sal, swiping at the gun.
+Before Sal could refocus on his prey, Joe lunged at Sal, and swiftly and expertly swiped at the gun.
 The gun went off as it flew through the air.
 The mirror next to the bed shattered.
 They wrestled to the ground and rolled on the floor, each clawing and gouging and swiping at the other.
 But Joe was the more agile, and he managed to land a solid punch to Sal’s nose.
 His perfectly symmetrical nose.
+There was a loud crack, like a snapped twig.
+Blood flowed down the man’s face.
+Joe threw all his weight on Sal, sat on his chest, and pinned him down.

 “My nose!
 You broke my nose!
 You motherfucking—”